People's Progressive Party (The Gambia): Sir Dawda Kairaba Jawara

 Dawda Jawara, president of the Gambia from 1970 to 1994 and a member of the PPP.

 Sir Dawda Kairaba Jawara served as the leader of the People's Progressive Party from 1959 until 1994 when he was overthrown.
 He is responsible for changing the name of the party from the Protectorate People's Party to the People's Progressive Party.
 Before serving as president for the Gambia he was elected into the legislature in 1960.
 During this time, he also served as the minister of education.
 He later became the prime minister of the Gambia in 1962 and was knighted in 1966, following independence.
 Upon the creation of a new constitution in 1970, Jawara became the president and served until the 1994 Gambian coup d'état.

 Following the coup, Jawara was exiled and lived in Senegal and later London.
 He was later given amnesty but was not given the right to participate in the Gambian political arena.
 He formally resigned as PPP leader in 2002.

-Omar Jallow, former leader of the PPP (2001-2018).
+Omar Jallow, leader of the PPP from 2001 to 2018.

 Jawara died on August 27, 2019, at 95 years old.